 Furthermore, the eBay platform has become a hotspot for “buyers-waiting” solicitations, where sellers are targeted with unqualified guarantees that rarely materialize.
 This has exacerbated the already precarious market conditions, forcing owners to consider alternative avenues to exit timeshare agreements.
 Thus, while eBay might seem like a convenient option, it undeniably compounds the challenges faced by timeshare owners, making the resale process even more precarious.

 In simple terms, timeshares do not have much inherent resale value, some even have negative value.
 In cases like this, you should attempt to work with the developer at your resort and ask to be released from your contract.
 Some developers will take back the timeshare and eliminate your current and future obligations to the resort.
 You’ll want to make sure this is the case prior to asking the developer to deed back your timeshare.

 If none of these options work for your personal circumstances, then perhaps timeshare cancellation or timeshare release would be the better legal route.
 To do this, consult with an experienced timeshare attorney.
 This legal professional should understand timeshare law and be able to provide you alternative legal options to terminate the timeshare interest.

 The Finn Law Group is a consumer protection law firm focused on timeshare law.
-Led by attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of experience in settlement, litigation and alternative dispute resolution.
-The firm offers free consultations on timeshare related matters in office, by phone or video conference.
-Contact us today.
+Led by timeshare attorneys Michael D. Finn and J. Andrew Meyer with over 75 years of combined experience in settlement, litigation and alternative dispute resolution.